Donald Trump will be the 47th president of the United States

 Control of the House remains unclear and may not be known for some time.
 But Mr. Trump’s coattails may help them in that quest as well.

-The race was remade in a remarkably chaotic few months over the summer.
+The race was remade in a chaotic few months over the summer.
 In late June, President Joe Biden delivered such a remarkably poor debate performance that Democrats began demanding he leave the race as he plummeted in the polls.

 A few weeks later, while campaigning in Pennsylvania on the eve of the Republican National Convention, Mr. Trump narrowly survived an assassination attempt, when a gunman’s bullet nicked his ear.
 The subsequent convention had the feel of a race that was all but over, with multiple speakers saying his survival was miraculous and suggesting God had chosen him for the White House.

-Just days later, however, Mr. Biden announced that he would drop his reelection bid – and endorsed Ms. Harris.
+Just days later, however, Mr. Biden announced that he would drop his reelection bid – and endorsed Kamala Harris.
 She quickly made up the ground he’d lost in the polls, and for the last two months of the election, it appeared to be a coin-flip race.

 For the third straight election cycle, Mr. Trump outperformed the polls, though their error wasn’t as large as the last two races.

-Ms. Harris would have become the first woman, first person of Indian descent and just the second Black president.
+Ms. Harris would have been the first woman, the first person of Indian descent, and just the second Black person to become president.
 But for the second time in eight years, Mr. Trump and his coalition made sure that the glass ceiling held.

 At the macro level, the 2024 election looks a lot like 2016.
 Mr. Trump appeared on track to win the same states he won that year en route to the presidency.
 But while the country remains closely divided – and deeply polarized – the coalition Mr. Trump assembled was different from the one that carried him in a lower-turnout 2016 election.